melenNinja/Open-Weather/README.md

 git clone https://github.com/melenNinja/Weather-Web-App.git
 ```

-Create a config.json file in the project root with your OpenWeatherMap API key:
+2. **Create a config.json file in the project root with your OpenWeatherMap API key**:

 ```bash
 {
     "API_KEY": "Your_API_KEY"